NiLaScience/Vibecoding-Sidequest-Starterpack/videos/intro.md

 As I have already alluded to, this is not a traditional video course.
 You are going to spend 90% of your time building and learning with AI.
 And if you want to, I think you could skip these videos entirely and just dive right into the first Sidequest.
 But I do think that that the tooling, workflow, and learning guides we put together will ease your transition into the world of AI-first development.

-The truth is, that people with 0 development experience often have an easier time getting started with AI-first development than people with 10 years of experience.
-And the reason is that, unless you follow a structured workflow and are using the right tools at the right time, you will get worse results building with AI than you would writing all code by hand.

-But if you follow the workflow we are recommending, you will quickly be able to let AI write 90-100% of your code.
-And don't take my word for it, more than 100 people in cohort 1 of GauntletAI had exactly this experience.

 So how does this course work?
 We have assembled a knowledge graph of the most important concepts in full-stack development in 2025.
 These are your learning goals.
 It's really the 80/20 of what you need to know to build real-world applications.
 Then, we distributed these learning goals across 5 projects, 5 real-world applications you are going to build, deploy, and document.
 These projects have increasing complexity, and decreasing levels of guidance.
 So your first two projects should be relatively straightforward to execute and let you quickly absorb the main concepts of frontend and backend development.
 From then on, you will be building more complex applications, and we will guide you through the process of using AI to build them and, more importantly, learning whatever concepts or skills you need to move forward independently.

-We have prepared a workflow guide, a tooling guide, and a learning guide for the course.
+The truth is, that people with 0 development experience often have an easier time getting started with AI-first development than people with 10 years of experience.
+And the reason is that, unless you follow a structured workflow and are using the right tools at the right time, you will get worse results building with AI than you would writing all code by hand.

-The workflow guide will allow you to get guaranteed results from your AI-first development.
+But if you follow the workflow we are recommending, you will quickly be able to let AI write 90-100% of your code.
+The workflow guide will allow you to get guaranteed results when using AI coding agents.
 It will guide you through the process of using AI to build your projects while avoiding all the mistakes that most people make when they start building with AI.
+It centers around the following principles:

+1. Extensive planning with AI, creating a project requirements document.
+2. Dividing the project into phases, focussing on one aspect of the project stack at a time.
+3. Using checklists to make sure your agent is doing exactly what you want it to do.
+4. Using workflow prompts for different stages of the building loop.
+5. Deploying early and often to avoid blowing up your codebase.

+Click here to watch to full video on the workflow and tooling guide.

-The tooling guide will allow you to speed up your development by using the right tools at the right time.
-While there is some freedom in choosing your tools, by following our recommendations, you will get and MVP for each project in less than a day: guaranteed.
+Speaking of tooling, our guide on the topic will allow you to speed up your development by using the right tools at the right time.
+While there is some freedom in choosing your tools, by following our recommendations, you will get an MVP for each project in less than a day: guaranteed.
 And you will avoid the two most common pitfalls of AI-first development: starting from a blank page, and blowing up your codebase over time.

-The learning guide will allow you to learn the most important concepts and skills in full-stack development in a way that is most efficient for you.
-It will guide you through the process of learning by doing, document your learning, and use AI as your personal tutor that is much more effective than any other learning method.
+The learning guide will share the most effective approach to absorb the most important concepts and skills in full-stack development in a way that is most efficient for you: just in time learning.
+It will guide you through the process of learning by doing, documenting your learning, and use AI as your personal tutor that is much more effective than any other method out there.
+By basing your learning on our knowledge graph that is designed to cover the 80/20 of what you need to know to build real-world applications, you will be able to learn the most important concepts and skills in full-stack development faster than you ever thought possible.

 Next, let's take a look at the five projects that will take you from zero to the cutting edge of AI-first development.
 If you manage to complete projects 4 and 5, you will be able to choose whether you want to take on a full-time job, or just take your MVPs and build them into a company.